Prurigo Nodularis Causes and Symptoms

 - Avoiding Triggers: Identifying and avoiding triggers that worsen itching can be helpful.

-The prognosis for prurigo nodularis varies depending on the individual and the underlying cause.
-While PN can be a chronic and recurring condition, proper management and treatment can significantly improve symptoms and quality of life.
+The long-term outlook (prognosis) for someone with prurigo nodularis can vary based on the person and the underlying cause.
+PN is not only a chronic disease, but also a recurring disease, so proper management and treatment of PN is very important to control the symptoms and enhance the quality of life.

 Long-term Management